asinesio/asinesio.github.com/source/_posts/2013-05-20-the-big-ball-of-lights.markdown

     	pattern="%h %l %u %t &quot;%r&quote; %s %b NAME:%{X-MyCompany-CallingApplicationName}i INSTANCE:%{X-MyCompany-CallingApplicationInstance}i USER:%{X-MyCompany-CallingUser}i"
 	/>

-Parse the access.log, and you've got a way to tell who is calling your service.
+Parse the access log, and you can find out who is calling Awesome Service.

-### Better: Emit to StatsD/Graphite.
+### Step 2: Emit to StatsD/Graphite.

 The central enterprise service bus can emit the data via UDP to a [StatsD/Graphite server](http://codeascraft.com/2011/02/15/measure-anything-measure-everything/) with a naming scheme that parses the URL and includes the calling app name and instance.